Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/select-gear-ratio.typ

 )

 #decision-matrix-criteria[
-  - Inches per Second - The expected speed of the drivetrain using the gear ratio.
+  - Speed - The maximum speed of the gear ratio.
-  - RPM - The expected output RPM using the gear ratio.
+  - Torque - How much rotational force the gear ratio can generate.
-  - Strength - The amount of force the drivetrain can generate using the gear ratio.
+  - Maneuverability - The smoothness of the turns made with the drivetrain configuration.
+  - Traction - How well the gear ratio enhances the force of the wheels onto the surface below them.
-  - Maneuverability - The responsiveness of the drivetrain using the gear ratio.
+  - Control - The responsiveness of the drivetrain using the gear ratio.
+  - Stability - How well the gear ratio holds together under extended usage.
+  - Weight Capacity - How well the gear ratio allows the drivetrain to support the robot's weight.
 ]

 #double-decision-matrix(
   criteria: (
+    ("Speed", 5),
+    ("Torque", 5),
+    ("Maneuverability", 5),
+    ("Traction", 3),
-    ("Inches per Second", 5),
+    ("Control", 5),
-    ("RPM", 4),
-    ("Strength", 4),
+    ("Stability", 4),
-    ("Maneuverability", 4),
+    ("Weight Capacity", 4),
   ),
   choices: (
-    ("5:3 Ratio,\n4 Inch Wheel,\n200 RPM Motor", 4, 3, 3, 2),
-    ("3:5 Ratio,\n4 Inch Wheel,\n600 RPM Motor", 4, 4, 2, 3),
+    ("450 RPM,\n2.75” Wheels", 3, 3, 4, 3, 4, 3, 3),
-    ("5:3 Ratio,\n3.25 Inch Wheel,\n200 RPM Motor", 2, 3, 3, 2),
+    ("600 RPM,\n2.75” Wheels", 4, 2, 2, 3, 2, 3, 2),
-    ("3:5 Ratio,\n3.25 Inch Wheel,\n600 RPM Motor", 3, 4, 4, 4),
+    ("450 RPM,\n3.25” Wheels", 3, 4, 4, 4, 4, 3, 4),
   ),
+  body: colbreak()
 )

 #admonition(type: "select", title: "Final Selection")[
-  We decided to use a 3.25 inch wheel powered by a 600 RPM motor geared with a 3:5 gear ratio.
+  We decided to use 3.25 inch wheels powered by 600 RPM motors geared with a 3:4 gear ratio.

-  + *Ratio* - The 3:5 Ratio contributes to a smoother motion, reduced friction, and improved torque distribution.
-It also offers us a versatile choice of suitable ratios and is compatible with most VEX robotics motors.
-  + *Wheel Size* - The choice of a 3.25-inch wheel offers greater maneuverability due to its smaller size.
-The 3.25-inch wheel also strikes a balance between greater stability and smoother motion and enhances maneuverability and acceleration.
-  + *Motor* - A 600 RPM motor represents a deliberate compromise between speed and torque.
-The selection of this motor speed is likely driven by the specific requirements of the system.
-Higher RPM can deliver faster motion but may sacrifice torque, while lower RPM provides more torque at the expense of speed.
+  + *Speed-Torque Balance* - This gear ratio provides the best balance of speed and torque.
+We need the speed to get around the field and secure as many mobile goals as possible.
+We need the torque to push back enemy bots trying to take away our mobile goals or upsetting them when they're trying to score on the wall stakes.
+  + *Weight Capacity* - Because our drivetrain is likely going to be heavier than last year's drivetrain (to provide extra force), we also want a gear ratio that can support that weight.
 ]

 // #cad(